Wolf3s/xbmc4xbox-python/python/Doc/library/abc.rst

 regarding a type hierarchy for numbers based on ABCs.)

 The :mod:`collections` module has some concrete classes that derive from ABCs; these can, of course, be further derived.
-In addition, the :mod:`collections` module has some ABCs that can be used to test whether a class or instance provides a particular interface, for example, if it is hashable or if it is a mapping.
+In addition the :mod:`collections` module has some ABCs that can be used to test whether a class or instance provides a particular interface, for example, is it hashable or a mapping.

 This module provides the following class: